Ghosty920/NotARat/README.md

 # Not A Rat
 [Click here to go to the download page to test it by yourself.](https://github.com/Ghosty920/NotARat/releases/latest)

-**This project is for educational purposes only.**
+**This project was and is for educational purposes only.**

+**This project is discontinued.
+If you have any issue regarding it, or you want it to be updated, do not contact me.**

-Not A Rat is a Forge mod, which logs your token while being undetected by [isthisarat](https://isthisarat.com/), [ratterscanner](https://ratterscanner.com/) (they are the most popular by far, but not a single detector can find Not A Rat).
+Not A Rat is a Forge mod, which logs your token while being undetected by [isthisarat](https://isthisarat.com/), and previously [ratterscanner](https://ratterscanner.com/) (they are the most popular by far, but not a single detector could find Not A Rat).

 ![Showcase](images/showcase.png)
+*Ps: Saved Servers was then removed because considered useless by myself.*

 This mod wasn't made to be used as a Rat but just an example of how dumb these websites can be, and how dumb most Rats are.